 Let’s delve into the three stages of GDD that add up to continually high-performing sites.

-1. To avoid the risks of traditional web design (high up-front cost with a long wait, so that once it is launched it makes an impact but is already stale) we take a systematic approach to shorten the time to launch, focusing on real impact and continuous learning and improvement.
+1. To avoid the risks of traditional web design (high up-front cost with a long wait, so when it launches it makes an impact but is already stale) we take a systematic approach to shorten the time to launch, focusing on real impact and continuous learning and improvement.

-2. To continuously learn and improve the site we are constantly researching, testing and learning about our visitors (our Buyer Personas) to inform on-going website improvements.
-It is through continuous improvements that we can reach peak performance.
+2. To continuously learn and improve the site we constantly research, test, and learn about our visitors (our buyer personas) to inform ongoing website improvements.
+It's only through continuous improvements that we can reach peak performance.

-We’ve discussed what we do for a growth-driven desgined website; now we talk about how any website should be done according to GDD:
+We’ve discussed what we do for a growth-driven designed website; now we talk about how any website should be done according to GDD:

-1. Plan – get a sound strategy in place.
+Plan – Create a strategy.
 Execute the plan for the quick launch and keep all the client ideas, wants, and needs recorded in a wish list.
 Execute changes incrementally based on periodically reviewed prioritization.
-The wish list is important because it lets the client express his/her wishes (changes) in a prioritized manner that gets updated and fulfilled regularly.
+The wish list is important because it lets the client express their wishes (changes) in a prioritized manner that gets updated and fulfilled regularly.

-3. Learn – figure out the performance changes by researching.
-Do on-going research and audit the site regularly.
+Learn – determine performance changes by researching.
+Do ongoing research and audit the site regularly.

-4. Transfer the Knowledge – add and change the website as the client needs.
+Transfer the knowledge – add and change the website as the client needs.

-Once you adopt this model for your website, you will be impressed with the performance.
+Once you adopt this model for your website, you'll be impressed with the performance.
 Remember: you deserve a better website than the website you launched.

 Once-and-done does not delight.
-Because new needs always arise as the market shifts, what a website reflects must also change.
-We can never “get it all right” the first time, so don’t try – it’s needlessly wasting your time that way.
+Because new needs arise as the market shifts, what a website reflects must also change.
+You can never get everything right the first time, so don’t try – it’s needlessly wasting your time.

-Ultimately the decision whether to 1) take the traditional route (and risk that your new website will not perform) or 2) take the GDD way (and learn from your customer month-to-month, and increase your chances for a great performing website) is up to you.
+Ultimately, the decision to 1) take the traditional route (and risk that your new website will not perform) or 2) take the GDD route (and learn from your customer month-to-month and increase your chances for a great performing website) is up to you.